meduzen/--media.scss/README.md

 ### Import mixins for ranged media queries

-First, import the generic `--media` mixins: the other mixins use it:
+First, import the generic `--media` mixins (the other mixins use it):

 ```scss
 @import '~double-dash.scss/src/mixins/base';